 - Transparency – security and compliance issues that arise from a lack of provenance around open source language artifacts can also hold up the CI/CD chain.

-Now we’re expanding our efforts by launching the State of Enterprise CI/CD Survey, and we need your help.
-How does your enterprise’s practice of CI/CD compare to other enterprise’s CI/CD practice?
-And, more importantly, how can you improve your practices?
+While our State of Enterprise CI/CD Survey is over, we’re sure that you have many questions such as: how does my enterprise’s practice of CI/CD compare to other enterprise’s CI/CD practice?
+And, more importantly, how can I improve my practices?

 Explore other CI/CD resources from ActiveState.